MaximeKjaer/kjaer.io/_posts/2018-09-18-tree-structured-data.md

 While XQuery is mainly associated with XML, it is possible in newer versions to deal with text documents (like CSV, name/value config files, etc. since 3.0) and even JSON (since 3.1).

+### Coding guidelines
+MarkLogic has some [XQuery coding guidelines](https://developer.marklogic.com/blog/xquery-coding-guidelines) that are good to follow.

+For robustness, it is important to handle missing values (empty sequences) and data variations.

+## XML Based Webapps
+We've now learned to model (with schemas), transform (with XSLT), and query and process (with XQuery).
+How can we develop an XML based webapp combining these?

+We will take a look at the [Oppidum framework](https://github.com/ssire/oppidum), which targets the development of XML-REST-XQuery (XRX) applications, using the eXist-db XML database.

+### XML Databases
+An XML database looks quite a lot like a normal database; for instance, it uses a traditional, B-tree based indexing system, has a querying language, etc. The main difference is simply that data is XML instead of a table, and that we use XQuery instead of SQL.

+### REST
+REST stands for REpresentational State Transfer.
+It's an architectural style created by Roy Fieding in [his PhD thesis](https://www.ics.uci.edu/~fielding/

+In REST, we have resources, located by a URL on Web-based REST, that may be processed by a client.
+A collection is simply a set of resources.
+Interaction with a REST API happens with classical CRUD (Create, Read, Update, Delete) on URLs, which in HTTP are the `POST`, `GET`, `PUT` and `DELETE` requests.

+### Oppidum
+[Oppidum](https://github.com/ssire/oppidum) is an open source framework to build XML Web-based applications with an MVC approach.
+The [documentation](https://ssire.github.io/oppidum/docs/fr/guide.html) is only in French, but the core idea is as follows: HTTP requests are handed to Oppidum by eXist.
+The application logic is then detailed in a pipeline consisting of:

+- **Model**: XQuery script (`*.xql`) returning relevant XML content
+- **View**: XSLT transformation (`*.xsl`)
+- **Epilogue**: XQuery script (`epilogue.xql`) for templating common content in HTML pages; this works using tags with the `site` namespace

+To specify the REST architecture, Oppidum has a DSL that allows us to define the set of resources and actions, determine the URLs and associated HTTP verbs (`GET`, `POST`, etc) recognized by the application, and so on: